 Accountabilities LAUSD Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
 Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
 Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion.
-Increase in the number of students graduating having completed A-G requirements, and thus having their choice of a Career Pathway. $\frac{07-08}{25\%} \frac{08-09}{\text{TBD\%}} \frac{\text{Change}}{+-\%}$ 80% All Students Ensuring our students are proficient in math, and prepared to take algebra in the 8 th grade will increase the number of our students who will successfully satisfy the A-G course requirements.
-General Funds A-G enrollment and passing rates Decrease the number of students receiving Fails in A-G courses by 10%.
-Increase the percent of students earning C's or higher in A-G courses.
-Administrative and Instructional Staff August 2010/ Ongoing Increase students preparedness for College Career Readiness All Students Principal Honor Roll Attendance Awards General Funds Students getting 3 or 4 on report cards Students maintaining high levels of attendance.
+Increase in the number of students graduating having completed A-G requirements, and thus having their choice of a Career Pathway.
+O7-08 O8-09 Change Change 80% All Students All Students Ensuring our students are proficient in math, and prepared to take algebra in the General Funds A-G enrollment and passing rates • Decrease the number of students received and passing rates • Decrease the number of students received and passing rates.
+Decrease the number of students receiving Fails in A-G courses by 10%.
+Increase the percent of students earning C's Administrative and Instructional Staff August 2010/ Ongoing Increase students preparedness for College Career Readiness All Stude All Students Principal Honor Roll Attendance Awards General Funds Students getting 3 or 4 on report cards Students maintaining high levels of attendance.
 Students scoring 80% or higher on Crescendo project and content area assessments.
 Administrative and Instructional Staff August 2010/ Ongoing